Scyne/FakeCoin/README.md

 What is FakeCoin?
 =================

-FakeCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+FakeCoin, the brainchild of Scynetoshi Blackamoto, is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as Bitcoin.
+The rest is the same as Bitcoin except better.
  - 50 coins per block
  - 2016 blocks to retarget difficulty